damianhakert/damianhakert.github.io/source/jobs/ux-designer/index.html.md

 ## Responsibilities

 * Help to define and improve the interface and experience of GitLab
-* Create deliverables (wireframes, mockups, prototypes, flows, etc.) to effectively communicate ideas
+* Create deliverables (wireframes, mockups, prototypes, flows, etc.) to communicate ideas
-* Work with developers to bring the right ideas into reality
+* Work with developers to iterate on and refine the existing experience
 * Partner with UX Research to conduct user testing
 * Actively evaluate and incorporate feedback from UX Research
 * Stay informed of the latest UI/UX techniques, tools, and patterns